Coherence-gated quantum devices via real-time weak measurement: Certification integrity: the estimator as security primitive

 \subsection{Bias structure across estimators}

 Figure~\ref{fig:bias_repairs} quantifies the bias structure across all estimator configurations.
-The conservative Direct SME ($\etaa = 0.35$) accepts a modest negative bias of $-0.13$ and reduces PSD repairs to ${\lesssim}0.1$ per trajectory.
-Both EKF configurations show a large conservative bias of $\approx -0.65$.
+Two distinct populations emerge.
+The matched-efficiency Direct SME ($\etaa = 0.7$) shows near-zero average bias but suffers ${\sim}7$ PSD-violating updates per trajectory--numerical events where the integrator briefly produces a non-physical state and must be repaired by projection back onto the cone of positive-semidefinite operators.